 Probation is not intended as a punitive measure, but as a warning that improvement is needed for continuation in the program.
 Program administrators and faculty will continue to provide guidance and support in helping the student to assume responsibility for his or her academic success.
 The Director of the Psy.D.
-Program and Director of Psy.D.
-Academic Services will provide support and monitoring of the student's progress.
+Program will provide support and monitoring of the student's progress.
 Documentation regarding the student's probationary status will be placed in his or her file.